 After collecting all the reports, the researching delegates would read their conclusions before the rest of the council.
 Then, a simple majority vote would decide whether the candidate was approved.
-If the candidate was found to be of Jewish or Moorish descent, they would be persecuted.
+If the candidate were found to be of Jewish or Moorish descent, they would be persecuted.

 Exclusions and expulsions

-Due to the stratification the limpieza statutes beget, the Old Christian commoners in Spain could now assert right to honor, even if not having noble ancestors.
+Due to the stratification the limpieza statutes beget, the Old Christian commoners in Spain could now assert the right to honor, even if not having noble ancestors.
 The Basques were especially privileged.
 As already mentioned, the Basque Country—which maintains its fierce cultural independence to this day—was never conquered by the Moors.
 For this reason, it was believed that the Basques were the only ones to have retained the original purity of the first Christian settlers in Iberia.
 This gave them the birthright to claim hidalguía, a rank of lower nobility, which aided many Basques to positions of power in the Spanish administration.

 The death and afterlife of limpieza de sangre

 Only by the latter part of the nineteenth century, the notion of blood purity—and the related idea that there exists an evil class of Jews, Los Judíos—began to die down.
-By mid-19th century, children of Jewish and Moorish descent could already be admitted to college in Spain, and in 1870, a decree was passed outlawing all blood purity statutes that had been in use since that very first edict in Toledo, marking the legal end of centuries-long policies of racial purity and repression.
+By the mid-19th century, children of Jewish and Moorish descent could already be admitted to a college in Spain, and in 1870, a decree was passed outlawing all blood purity statutes that had been in use since that very first edict in Toledo, marking the legal end of centuries-long policies of racial purity and repression.

 And another thing.
-Some of the conversos who were forced to leave Spain in 1492 took the concept of limpieza de sangre with them all the way to the New World colonies; there, sadly, it took on a different, more racialized meaning.
+Some of the Conversos who were forced to leave Spain in 1492 took the concept of limpieza de sangre with them all the way to the New World colonies; there, sadly, it took on a different, more racialized meaning.
 Namely, in Latin America, it became a way to justify the mistreatment of indigenous and African people, who were seen as impure and inferior to European whites.
 To this day, the legacy of limpieza de sangre continues to impact many Latin American societies.